-2. What is the difference between the way the Lord Jesus worked in the Age of Grace and the way Almighty God works in the Age of Kingdom?
+2. The essential differences between the salvation in the Age of Grace and the salvation in the Age of Kingdom

 Relevant Words of God:

 At the time, Jesus’ work was the work to redeem all mankind.
 The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer of sin, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
 Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins.
 Provided you believed, you would never more be of sin.